 In essence, the reason I would eat plants rather than animals, is not too different to the reason another person would eat plants, rather than humans!

 “But what about studies that show plants react to people?”

 Plants respond to their external environment to survive, as any living thing does.
 We could say that plants ‘suffer’ in that they wither and die, if not cared for adequately or if reaching the end of their life cycle.
 The consequences of inadequate care of plants is still important – particularly for our environment, for the habitat of wildlife, biodiversity, etc. But this kind of suffering does not equate to emotional or physical pain for the plant life directly.
-Let’s say however, that science one day indicates that the suffering of plants is comparable to that of humans or animals – then I would still choose to not consume animals.
+Let’s say however, that one day evidence indicates that the suffering of plants is comparable to that of humans or animals, or suggests sentience – then I would still choose to not consume animals.
 Why?